thalytasousa/thalytasousa/README.md

 ### My name is Thalyta Mendonça!

 - :books: I'm an Electronic Engineer.
-- 💻 I'm SRE at Zé Delivery.
+- 💻 I'm DevOps Engineer at GRiT Solutions.

 ## Skills